phax/ph-commons/README.md

 #Coding conventions

-The following list gives a short overview of special programming techniques that are used inside ph-commons
+The following list gives a short overview of special programming techniques that are used inside ph-commons.
+These descriptions apply to version 6.

-  * All interfaces are named starting with a capital 'I' followed by a second uppercase character (like in `IHasID`)
+  * All interfaces are named starting with a capital 'I' followed by a second uppercase character (like in `IHasID`).
+By default all interfaces contain only read-only methods except the interface name starts with `IMutable` in which case the interface also contains modifying methods.
   * All enumerations are named starting with a capital 'E' followed by a second uppercase character (like in `EUnicodeBOM`)
   * All member variables are private or protected and use the Hungarian notation (like `aList`).
 The used prefixes are:
     * `a` for all kind of objects that do not fall into any other category